arepetti/Tinkwell/Documentation/Services/tinkwell.events_gateway.md

 # EventsGateway Service

-The EventsGateway service allows publishing events to a message broker.
+The The EventsGateway service allows publishing events to a message broker.

 ## Methods